msintuneappsdk/Taskr-Sample-Intune-Xamarin-Android-Apps/README.md

 ### Configuring an Intune Subscription
 - A tenant is necessary for the configuration of an Intune subscription.
 A free trial is sufficient for this demo and can be registered for at [Microsoft's demo site](https://demos.microsoft.com).
 - Once a tenant is acquired the Intune subscription will need to be properly configured to target the user and the application.
 Follow the set up steps found [here](https://docs.microsoft.com/en-us/intune/setup-steps).
-### Configuring App for ADAL Authentication
+### Configuring App for MSAL Authentication
-- Perform the app registration and configuration steps found [here](https://github.com/Azure-Samples/active-directory-android#register--configure-your-app).
+- Perform the app registration and configuration steps found [here](https://github.com/azure-samples/ms-identity-android-native#register-your-app).
-  - The purpose of registering with ADAL is to acquire a client ID and redirect URI for your application.
+  - The purpose of registering with MSAL is to acquire a client ID and redirect URI for your application.
+  - For information about brokered authentication for Android, check the document [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-use-brokers-with-xamarin-apps#brokered-authentication-for-android).
   - Once you have registered your app, replace the client ID and the redirect URI.
     - For the Xamarin.Android app, replace `_clientID` and `_redirectURI` in `TaskrAndroid\Authentication\AuthManager.cs` and `clientId` in `TaskrAndroid\Properties\AndroidManifest.xml`.
     - For the Xamarin.Forms app, replace `_clientID` and `_redirectURI` in `TaskrForms.Android\Authentication\Authenticator.cs` and `clientID` in `TaskrForms.Android\Properties\AndroidManifest.xml`.